apache/fury/docs/guide/xlang_type_mapping.md

 | arrow record batch | 32      | /               | /                    | /               | /                              | /                | /                |
 | arrow table        | 33      | /               | /                    | /               | /                              | /                | /                |

-# Type annotation(not implemented)
+# Type info(not implemented currently)

 Due to differences between type systems of languages, those types can't be mapped one-to-one between languages.

+If a user sees one type has multiple fury types, for example, `long` in java has type `int64/varint64/sliint64`, it means the language lacks some types, and the user must provide extra type info when using Fury.

+## Type annotation

-Users can provide meta hints for fields of a type, or for the whole type.
-Such information can be provided in other languages
+If the type is a field of another class, users can provide meta hints for fields of a type, or for the whole type.
-too:
+Such information can be provided in other languages too:

 - java: use annotation.
 - cpp: use macro and template.